jfallows/nuklei/specification-ws/SPEC.md

-# TCP Nukleus
+# WebSocket Nukleus

-The TCP Nukleus is responsible for managing TCP inbound and outbound streams for TCP connections.
+The WebSocket Nukleus is responsible for managing WebSocket inbound and outbound streams.

 ## Control Commands
-The TCP Nukleus is controlled by sending control commands to a memory-mapped file at `[config-dir]/tcp/control`.
+The WebSocket Nukleus is controlled by sending control commands to a memory-mapped file at `[config-dir]/ws/control`.

-The following control commands and responses are supported by the TCP Nukleus.
+The following control commands and responses are supported by the WebSocket Nukleus.

 ### ERROR response (0x40000000)
 Indicates that an error has occurred when attempting to process a command.